MindaugasSarpis/CERN_lessons_on_data_analysis/lectures/source/lecture_2_intro_to_data_analysis.md

 - ## Formulation
 - ## Experimental Design

-- ## This might steer the choises in the following steps
+This might steer the choices in the following steps

 ---